-- Adjudication of the Sexual Misconduct and Relationship Violence Policy will be conducted by the Vice President for College Life and Dean of Students.
+- Violence Policy will be conducted by the Vice President for College Life and Dean of Students.
 The Vice President for College Life and Dean of Students may select a designee if the Vice President for College Life and Dean of Students chooses to do so.
 The Student Conduct Administrator will prepare a written report of the investigation for the Vice President for College Life and Dean of Students or their designee (from here on referred to as Adjudicator).

 - The Adjudicator will base its decision on the information available in the written report, interviews with the Complainant, Respondent, witnesses, and any other information that is deemed relevant and pertinent to the case.
 In the event the Adjudicator wishes to meet with the Respondent or Complainant, the Respondent and Complainant will not be in the same place at the same time.
 Additional investigation may be conducted at the discretion of the Student Conduct Administrator at the request of the Adjudicator.

 - The standard of proof that the Adjudicator will utilize is preponderance of information.
 The preponderance standard means that the Adjudicator finds it is more likely than not the Respondent is responsible or not responsible for a violation of this policy based on the information presented to the Adjudicator.